GoodnessJames/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # Python - More Data Structures: Set, Dictionary

 ## Overview
-This project is centered on sets and dictionaries data structure in python.
+This project is centered on set and dictionary data structures in Python.
 I extensively utilized these data structures in conjunction with the lambda, map, filter, and reduce methods.

 # Introduction
 The concepts of sets and dictionaries, as well as the lambda, map, filter, and reduce functions, are essential tools in Python programming that enhance code efficiency, readability, and functionality.